nationalarchives/design-system/src/components/index-grid/index.md

 Use the index grid component to display a grid of links such as displaying a list of all child pages in a hierarchy.

-The index grid includes a `tna-container` element so doesn't need to be used within a column system.
+The index grid includes a `tna-container` element so doesn’t need to be used within a column system.

 {{ example({ group: "components", item: "index-grid", example: "default", html: true, nunjucks: true, size: "xxxl" }) }}